iotexproject/halogrants/rfp-proposals/rfp-proposal-chrome-extension-wallet.md

 1. bug fixes
 2. dependency bumps

-Further development, for example XRC20-support, staking, bookkeeping, ETH wallet, BTC wallet, portfolio analysis, etc., is open for discussion and will be decided after the V1 development.
+Further development, for example, XRC20-support, staking, bookkeeping, ETH wallet, BTC wallet, portfolio analysis, etc., is open for discussion and will be decided after the V1 development.

 # Team